 View a summary of the engagement feedback received.

-The results of this work, including the City’s updated IDP, strategic approach to encampments, and the City’s progress to implement the Ombudsman’s recommendations, is outlined in a Staff Report that will be heard by the Economic and Community Development Committee on May 29.
+The results of this work, including the City’s updated IDP, strategic approach to encampments, and the City’s progress to implement the Ombudsman’s recommendations, is outlined in a Staff Report that was adopted with amendments by City Council on June 26, 2024.

 Call 311 to request help for individuals experiencing homelessness who may need support.